CaptainFact/captain-fact-overlay-injector/README.md

     videosSelector: undefined,

     /**
-     * Function that resolves url for a given video
+     * Function that resolves URL for a given video
      *
      * @param {object} video - The video tag as returned by videosSelector */
     urlExtractor: undefined,

     /**
-     * Function that resolves an url for a given video *
+     * Function that resolves an URL for a given video *
      * @param {object} video - The video tag as returned by videosSelector
      * @param {object} adapters - adapters list for different types of players.